-Parking Fee: Students will be charged a \$20.00 parking permit sticker fee for automobiles and a \$10.00 parking permit sticker fee for motorcycles.
+Parking Fee: Students shall be required to pay a fee, in an amount not to exceed \$20.00 parking fee for automobiles and \$10.00 parking fee for motorcycles per semester and \$5.00 per intersession for parking services.
 Students taking only off-campus courses are exempt from buying a parking sticker, unless and until the course is transferred to Copper Mountain College.
-A valid permit must be displayed to park on campus.
-There is a charge for replacement of parking permits.
-Each student purchasing a parking sticker will be given a copy of the Parking Regulations.
-Penalties are assessed for violation of parking regulations.
-Board Policy 6040.3 and 7190.
+If off campus students plan on using college facilities they will need to pay a parking fee.